karstengresch/awesome-jboss/readme.md

 [Iron Jacamar](http://www.ironjacamar.org) - SCA 1.7 implementation.
 Used in WildFly.

 [Project Raincatcher](https://github.com/feedhenry-raincatcher) - Mobile workforce management for FeedHenry/Red Hat Mobile Platform (see below).
 Also an useful approach for getting started with implementing workflows based on Node.js.

-[FeedHenry](http://feedhenry.org/) - A mobile backend-as-a-service solution.
-Implemented in Node.js, fully-fledged with API management, web based screen development, monitoring, security, push notifications.
-It's definitely worth a try and unfortunately a bit overseen especially in the iOS community.

 [JBoss Forge](forge.jboss.org) - Scaffolding framework - Allows you creating an entire Java EE app by just providing entity and comfigrational imformation, either at the command line or in JBoss Developer Studio.
 Reminds me of the discontinued (?)
 Spring Roo.